plone/documentation/docs/classic-ui/images.md

 ```

-which will result in a srcset like this, for a medium image:
+This will result in a `srcset` as in the following example for a medium image:

 ```html
 <picture>